 2. Credit check your customers

 A credit check will look at their financial position and see whether they have failed to pay others in the past, amongst other things.
-Some high street banks now offer a limited credit checking service for their customers – ask yours what they can offer you.
-You can also ask a credit-checking agency such as Experian or Equifax for a credit check report.
-Findout (findoutinfo.com), the business credit checking arm of Equifax, for example, charges £4.50 for a Business Essentials Report, which includes trade references and information on any county court judgments against a company.
+Some high street and commercial banks now offer a limited credit checking service for their customers – ask yours what they can offer you.
+You can also ask a credit-checking agency such as Experian or Equifax for a credit check report (which usually includes trade references and information on any county court judgments against a company).